cjohnson2902/vagrant-ansible-docker-helloworld/README.md

 Use Vagrant, Ansible, Docker and Nginx to setup a HelloWorld webpage

 Prerequisites:
 * You should have Virtual box setup.
 * You should have Vagrant installed.
 * You should have Ansible installed.

 Execution:
 * Navigate to the directory where the Vagrantfile is.
 * Run these commands to setup the external roles:
-    `ansible-galaxy install angstwad.docker_ubuntu`.
+`ansible-galaxy install angstwad.docker_ubuntu`
 `ansible-galaxy install geerlingguy.ruby`
-  * Run this command to setup the environment:
+* Run this command to build a VM, deploy the packages required for running the container and setup the Docker environment:
 `vagrant up`

 Usage:
   * Request the URL of your browser: